Medicolegal Implications of Constitutional Status for the Unborn: "Ambulatory Chalices" or "Priorities and Aspirations."

 Showing items related by title, author, creator and subject.

-Testimony for Life: Testimony of the United States Catholic Conference on a Constitutional Amendment Protecting Unborn Human Life by the Subcommittee on Civil and Constitutional Rights of the House Committee on the Judiciary, March 24, 1976 Unknown author (United States Catholic Conference, 1976-03-24)
+Testimony for Life: Testimony of the United States Catholic Conference on a Constitutional Amendment Protecting Unborn Human Life by the Subcommittee on Civil and Constitutional Rights of the House Committee on the Judiciary, March 24, 1976 Unknown creator (United States Catholic Conference, 1976-03-24)